Brodnica: Early history

+Late modern period

-Brodnica was annexed by the Kingdom of Prussia in 1772, during the First Partition of Poland, but in 1807, during the Napoleonic Wars, Brodnica became part of the short-lived Duchy of Warsaw.
-In 1815, Brodnica, known as Strasburg in German, was again annexed by Prussia.
-In 1871, it also became part of the German Empire.
+Brodnica was annexed by the Kingdom of Prussia in 1772, during the First Partition of Poland, but in 1807, during the Napoleonic Wars, it became part of the short-lived Duchy of Warsaw.
+In 1815, Brodnica, known as Strasburg in German, was again annexed by Prussia after the Congress of Vienna.
 After 1785, the Prussians dismantled the Brodnica Castle, preserving only the tower, which is currently the highest Gothic tower in Poland east of the Vistula, and serves as a museum and a watchtower.
 The town had a Protestant church, a Catholic church, a synagogue, a grammar school, a district court, a main customs office and several commercial operations.

 The 19th century saw 20 thousand Polish soldiers interned after the failure of the November Uprising (1830–1831) and many townspeople and noblemen involved in the January Uprising (1863).
-It is in the Brodnica region too that Masovian insurgents sought refuge from Russian persecution after the failure of the January Uprising.
+Masovian insurgents sought refuge from Russian persecution in the region after the failure of the January Uprising.
 Bank Spółdzielczy w Brodnicy, which is the oldest continuously operating Polish bank, was established in 1862.
 In 1873 a Polish philomath organization was founded in the local gymnasium, whose activity ended in 1901 due to Germany's anti-Polish policies.

-Between 1886 and 1910, Brodnica received railway connections with Działdowo, Grudziądz, Iława, Sierpc and Jabłonowo Pomorskie, which made it an important railway junction and triggered industrial progress.
+Following the unification of Germany in 1871, the town became part of the Prussian-led German Empire.
+Between 1886 and 1910, Strasburg received railway connections with Soldau (Działdowo), Graudenz (Grudziądz), Deutsch Eylau (Iława), Sierpc and Jabłonowo Pomorskie, which made it an important railway junction and triggered industrial progress.
 In the 19th century, the Chełmno Land (and Brodnica in particular) was a refuge for Polish patriots who contributed greatly to social, cultural and economic life of the region, like Ignacy Łyskowski.